defndaines/dal/README.md

 "binary chunk" is a precompiled file (e.g., with `luac`) Precompile with `luac -o prog.lc prog.lua`
-Precompiled code files won't necessarily be smaller, but will run faster.
+Precompiled code files won’t necessarily be smaller, but will run faster.

 ### Errors